PatchworkSecurity/cleansweep/README.md

 ### Usage

 You will need a cleansweep API token to use this service.
+The token should either be exported as an environment variable or set for the script.

 ```sh
 $ ./cleansweep.sh
 ```